alexandreLamarre/Network-Analysis-Visualization/README.md

 Cons:
 - Frequently poorly optimized solutions

+**Settings**:
+- Timeout: the amount of time the algorithm should run before terminating
+- Red: the amount of red color in the visualization of swapped edges
+- Green: the amount of green color in the visualization of swapped edges
+- Blue: the amount of blue color in the visualization of swapped edges

 #### 3-Opt
 [Back To Top](#network-algorithm-visualization)

 ![](https://github.com/alexandreLamarre/Network-Algorithm-Visualization/blob/master/src/Tutorial/images2D/3OptStart.png) ![](https://github.com/alexandreLamarre/Network-Algorithm-Visualization/blob/master/src/Tutorial/images2D/3OptResult.png)

+**Time Complexity**: `O(|V|^2)`
+**Space Complexity**: `O(|V|)`

 The 3-Opt algorithm is another simple and somewhat effective algorithm for finding the minimal hamiltonian cycle.
 It randomly checks 3 edges, and swaps them as necessary if they reduce the cycle length.
-This algorithm prioritizes swapping only 2 edges at a time, but if swapping 2 edges doesnt result in an improvement it will try and swap all three.
+This algorithm prioritizes swapping 2 edges at a time, but if swapping 2 edges doesn't result in an improvement, the algorithm will try to swap all three.

 Pros:
-- Still relatively simple, and better expected minima than 3-Opt
+- Still relatively simple, and better expected minima than 2-Opt

 Cons:
 - Frequently poorly optimizated solutions, many cases to check at iteration

+**Settings**:
+- Timeout: the amount of time the algorithm should run before terminating
+- Red: the amount of red color in the visualization of swapped edges
+- Green: the amount of green color in the visualization of swapped edges
+- Blue: the amount of blue color in the visualization of swapped edges

 #### 2-Opt Simulated Annealing
 [Back To Top](#network-algorithm-visualization)

 ![](https://github.com/alexandreLamarre/Network-Algorithm-Visualization/blob/master/src/Tutorial/images2D/SimulatedAnnealingStart.png) ![](https://github.com/alexandreLamarre/Network-Algorithm-Visualization/blob/master/src/Tutorial/images2D/SimulatedAnnealingEnd.png)

+**Time Complexity**: `O(|V|^2)`
+**Space Complexity**: `O(|V|)`

 A 2-Opt algorithm augmented with the use of simulated annealing.
 Simulated annealing uses an initial "temperature" which dictates the probability of accepting worse solutions when swapping 2 edges.
 This temperature decreases over time, according to some heuristic function, as the algorithm converges to the minima.
 In practice, simulated annealing and 2-opt produce the actual global minima for networks only for very small networks.
 2-Opt and simulated annealing will often produce worse solutions than 2-opt on larger networks.
 Simulated annealing and 2 opt are better combined with the combined use of other heuristics and techniques.